 Japanese Andromeda Care

-Its shade tolerance makes Japanese Andromeda useful to those gardeners who have a lot of shade in their yards.
+Its shade tolerance makes Japanese andromeda useful to those gardeners who have a lot of shade in their yards.
 It is also commonly used in foundation plantings, as a spring specimen, and in shrub borders.
-Being glossy and evergreen, the leaves provide winter interest, so will appreciate it during the cold-weather months.
+Being glossy and evergreen, the leaves provide winter interest, so will be appreciated during the cold-weather months.
 This shrub is highly valued by gardeners anxious to have color in the yard as soon as spring arrives.
-Its red blooms come late winter or early spring, sometimes while there is still snow on the ground.
+Its blooms come in late winter or early spring, sometimes while there is still snow on the ground.

 While this shrub will survive in a location with nearly full shade, flowering will be better in full sun to partial shade.

 Japanese Andromeda has average water needs and does not tolerate drought well.
-Water if the first three inches of the plant feels dry.
+Water if the first 3 inches of the soil feels dry.